sbabic/swupdate/doc/source/sw-description.rst

 		},
 	);

 All fields are mandatory.
-SWUpdate searches for a volume of the selected name and adjusts the size, or creates a new volume if no volume with the given name exists.
-In the latter case, it is created on the UBI device attached to the MTD device given by "device". "device" can be given by number (e.g. "mtd4") or by name (the name of the MTD device, e.g. "ubi_partition").
+SWUpdate searches for a volume of the given name and if necessary adjusts size or type (see below).
+If no volume with the given name is found, a new volume is created on the UBI device attached to the MTD device given by ``device``. ``device`` can be specified by number (e.g. "mtd4") or by name (the name of the MTD device, e.g. "ubi_partition").
 The UBI device is attached automatically.

+The default behavior of swupdate is to create a dynamic UBI volume.
+To create a static volume, add a line ``data = "static";`` to the respective partition entry.

 images
 ------